 Smarter identity checks to satisfy ‘Know Your Customer’ (KYC) requirements

 Let’s say you work in a ‘B2C’ finance environment, such as a Pawnbroker, and a smart young man walks into your premises, wanting to do business with you.
 You’ve never met him before but he’s presentable, professional and seems like a nice chap.
 Don’t be fooled!
-It’s critical to satisfy yourself that he is who he says he is.
+It’s critical to satisfy yourself that he is who he says he is with a Know your Customer check (KYC).
 Do you have a simple way to do that?
 And how can you reduce the risk of doing business with a fraudster?

 As you probably know, anti-money laundering (AML) regulations state that your first step should be to perform an appropriate level of identity check to satisfy ‘Know Your Customer’ (KYC) requirements.
 This most often starts by the person being asked to produce some form of official documentation to prove their identity.

 Imagine the prospective customer shows two forms of identity as requested – a French passport and a French identity card.
 The photos on the documents look like the man in front of you.
 So far so good.
 You may even take copies of his ID documents at the photocopier or scanner as part of the process that fulfils your compliance obligations.
 But what about checking the validity of the document itself?
 Would you know what to check on either French document to see if it’s genuine?

 The truth is that unless you have had very specific training in how to spot a fake ID, you’re unlikely to know what to look for in a French document to make sure it’s real.
 What’s more, as our world gets ever-smaller, with easier intercontinental travel and mass migration, your customers are likely to present identity documents from a wider range of countries than just the EU member states or the UK.